rare-freertr/RARE-bmv2/README.md

 # Introduction

-_**RARE (Router for Academic, Research & Education)**_ focus is on determining if a routing software platform  solution can fit R&E use cases.
+_**RARE (Router for Academia, Research & Education)**_ focus is on determining if a routing software platform  solution can fit R&E use cases.
 The project aims to integrate different pieces of software related to these building blocks:

 * control plane
 * data plane